 44. Shane Bishop, Catalyst Healthcare

-Shane Bishop has been the Chief Executive Officer of Catalyst Healthcare for almost 15 years.
-During his tenure, he's led the Catalyst-powered development of Pack4U, a dose-level inventory tracking solution that follows the process from wholesaler to patient with an optional connection to a high-tech, central-fill pharmacy for packaging support.
-As a pharmacist and an entrepreneur, Bishop has raised the bar for healthcare innovations by founding two other companies.
-In 1998, he established Paragon Pharmacies and set up the first central-fill pharmacy in Western Canada.
+Since founding Catalyst Healthcare in 2008, Bishop transitioned the business of owning and operating automated pharmacies to leading the development and launch of an ecosystem of connected technologies to ensure that medications are taken exactly as prescribed.
+As a pharmacist and an entrepreneur, Bishop has consistently raised the bar for healthcare innovation.
+In 2003, he established the first two high volume central-fill pharmacies in Western Canada.
 He also founded Glenpark IDA Pharmacy in 1996, which is an independent pharmacy in Kelowna that served retail patients and long-term care facilities.
 In addition to his entrepreneurial work, Bishop has consulted for North America's largest healthcare chains all the way down to independent firms.
 In 2009, as the Advisory Committee Chair for HRS, he led an independent pharmacy collaboration that used technology, including Catalyst's AdhereNet pharmacy software platform and electronic medication administration record, oneMAR, to ensure quality patient care.
 Today, as CEO of Catalyst and founding director of Pack4U, the companies he leads work with organizations throughout the U.S. and Canada to improve health outcomes and slash health care costs with in-home medication dispensers, telehealth, connected wearables and patient reported outcome tracking for true remote patient monitoring.

 45. Rob MacNaughton, NurseGrid